UPCOMING

 WORKS

-Catching the spirit of the clay
+Catching the spirit

 How long have I been working with clay, and how many times have I fired my kiln?
 Many years, and I’m still fascinated by clay and fire, even with my electric kiln!